wallacebrf/synology_UPS_Shutdown-Monitoring/README.md

 This script pulls data from an APC UPS with a Network Management Card version 2 or version 3 installed. if the UPS does not have a network management cad installed, this script cannot interface with a USB connected UPS.

+The script can perform a system shutdown during a power outage using the following triggers

+1.) run time remaining only
+2.) time on battery only
+3.) run time remaining or battery voltage
+4.) time on battery or battery voltage
+5.) battery voltage only

+in addition, for all five options, if the battery temperature exceeds a configurable threshold, then the system will also be commanded to shutdown regardless of the run time or battery voltage. this is to prevent damage to the battery.

+The voltage threshold and the temperature threshold can be configured in tenths of a volt/degree respectively.

+Depending on the model of the UPS, it may have a 12-volt, 24-volt, 48-volt, or even higher battery voltage.
+Please note this script currently supports up to 48 volt batteries. when a 12 volt battery is fully charged, it's voltage will typically be 13.0 volts (or possibly higher) and the recommended 50% "state of discharge" of lead acid batteries is around 12.0 volts.

+As such, the lowest recommended shutdown voltages for the three types of batteries are:

+1.)
+12-volt systems: 12.0 volts
+2.)
+24-volt systems: 24.0 volts
+3.)
+48-volt systems: 48 volts

+Lower voltages can be used however going below 12-volts puts the battery at more stress.
+Never discharge a 12-volt battery below 10.5 volts. this is important as the system will take several minutes to shutdown and during this time the battery voltage will continue to drop.
+It is recommended to perform battery "run time calibrations" to see how quickly the battery voltage trips over a period of time. failure to set the battery voltage correctly may cause the UPS to run out of power before the system has had a chance to fully shut down.

 ***************************************************
 Power Distribution Unit (PDU) Outlet Control load shedding:
 ***************************************************